josdem/jmetadata/README.md

 In FeaturesInDevelopment section you can take a look about what we're thinking as future features, also those which are currently in development.

-It requires Java JDK 12.
-JMetadata has been developed with Windows 7, Linux Ubuntu 12.10 And Mac 10.13.6.
+It requires Java JDK 21.

 “As we enjoy great advantages from inventions of others, we should be glad of an opportunity to serve others by any invention of ours; and this we should do freely and generously.”
 Benjamin Franklin

 Installers Download page: https://github.com/josdem/jmetadata/wiki/Downloads